-ATMA 2019 – Association of Indian Management Schools (AIMS) has started the ATMA 2019 Registration for May Session.
-Candidates can apply for the exam at atmaaims.com.
-It is important to pay the exam fee first before filling the ATMA 2019 Application Form.
+ATMA 2019 – Association of Indian Management Schools (AIMS) has released ATMA 2019 Admit Card for May Session.
+Candidates can download it at atmaaims.com.
 AIMS ATMA 2019 Exam Date for May Exam is 25 May.
 AIMS conducts the exam five times a year for A.Y 2019-21.
 Next sessions ie June and July are in a queue.
 ATMA 2019 is designed to assess the aptitude of the student for higher management education and primarily consists of sections on verbal, quantitative and analytical reasoning skills.
 Check complete details about ATMA 2019 from the page below.

 ATMA 2019 Exam

 ATMA 2019 for the new academic year takes place 5 times a year.
 Candidates can apply for any session, the scores of which are valid for one academic session only.
 Via this exam, candidates can pursue MBA, PGDM, PGDBA, MCA courses.
 The selection process of the participating institutes includes ATMA Score, followed by GD and PI round.

 ATMA Exam Dates 2019 – The official schedule for ATMA 2019 is given below.
 Let’s check the dates to plan and prepare for the exam properly.

 |Date of Commencement of Registration for MAY 2019 session||20 Feb 2019|

 |Date of Closure of Registration||

 |Last date for Reprint of filled-in

 |Online test Dates for the 5 sessions for the academic year 2019-21||